-Note On multi-lingual SAP systems it is recommended that you specify the language that is to be used by the SAPGUI client before recording begins.
+- 8. On multi-lingual SAP systems it is recommended that you specify the language that is to be used by the SAPGUI client before recording begins.
 This prevents possible language differences between recording and replay, for example different languages may be selected by different load test agents, which will lead to Window Title Verification errors.
-This change can be made on the Properties dialog box of each SAP connection in the SAPGUI login application.

-Edit the properties of each connection and click Advanced.
+This change can be made on the Properties dialog of each SAP connection in the SAPGUI login application.
+Edit the properties of each connection and switch to the Codepage tab. - 9.
+Instead of Default, select your preferred language.
+Click OK.

-9 Now simulate the actions of a typical user transaction.
-Login with username and password.
-Hit Enter.
+10. Now simulate the actions of a typical user transaction.
+Login with a user name and password.